lino-framework/book/docs/specs/sales.rst

 Product invoices
 ================

+A **product invoice** is a legal document which describes that something (the invoice items) has been sold to a given business partner (called the customer).
+The partner can be either a private person or an organization.

 .. class:: VatProductInvoice

-    A product invoice is a legal document which describes that something (the invoice items) has been sold to a given business partner (called the customer).
-The partner can be either a private person or an organization.
+    The Django model representing a *product invoice*.

     Inherits from :class:`lino_xl.lib.ledger.Voucher`.

+    Virtual fields:

     .. attribute:: balance_before